Network Security / UniFi

 - sudden configuration changes across multiple devices

-Backup verification as a hardening control
+Backup Verification as a Hardening Control

-Procurement and standardization strategy
+Procurement and Standardization Strategy

-The goal of this sprint is not perfection.
-It is to replace assumptions with tested facts.
-Most teams discover that their biggest risks are not unknown technologies; they are undocumented dependencies and unowned operational tasks.
-A one-week sprint gives you a clear remediation queue and creates momentum for deeper improvements.
+The goal is replacing assumptions with tested facts.
+"Most teams discover that their biggest risks are not unknown technologies; they are undocumented dependencies and unowned operational tasks."
+This sprint produces a clear remediation queue and builds momentum.